lexis-peelot/Silex-CLOB/README.md

 Orders are sorted by a precomputed key:
 - **Phase 1**: `place_on_book=true` orders (remainder goes to book)
 - **Phase 0**: `place_on_book=false` orders (remainder refunded)
-- Within each phase: descending price (highest first)
+- Within each phase: ascending price (lowest/most aggressive first)

 This ensures:
 - Orders that add liquidity to the book execute first
-- Better prices execute before worse prices
+- More aggressive prices execute before less aggressive prices

 ## Security Considerations